 Fredericksburg enjoys warm weather nearly all year long.
 The winter is mild, with temperatures in the mid-50 degrees Fahrenheit from November to February, and the low 60s in March.
 During summer, the temperature can spike into the 100s, but typically hovers in the upper 70s and low 80s.
 April through May and September through October offer balmy temperatures in the high 60s through low 80s.
 It’s not uncommon to get caught in a rain shower, especially from April through June, so it’s a good idea to pack an umbrella.

-What are the top things to do in Fredericksburg?
+Top things to do in Fredericksburg

 National Historic District